-Prerequisite(s): 6 sem. hrs. of geography and environment, third or fourth year standing, or instructor's consent.
-(3-0; 0-0) GENV 482 Geovisualization and Analysis (3 sem. hrs.)
+Prerequisite(s): 6 sem. hrs. of geography and environment, third- or fourth-year standing, or instructor's consent.
+(3-0) GENV 482 Geovisualization and Analysis (3 sem. hrs.)
 An introduction to the underlying principles and methods of 3D modeling within ArcGIS 3D Analyst.
-It provides experience with 3DE tools as well as opportunities for practical, real-life applications through a series of examples and exercises, which include: constructing the 3D environment/landscape, analyzing spatial data, and creating outputs (e.g., 3D maps), based on real-life modeling examples such as urban landscapes, parks, business locations, and housing.
+It provides experience with 3DE tools as well as opportunities for practical, real-life applications through a series of examples and exercises, which include constructing the 3D environment/landscape, analyzing spatial data, and creating outputs (e.g., 3D maps), based on real-life modeling examples such as urban landscapes, parks, business locations, and housing.
 Prerequisite(s): GENV 282 or instructor's consent.
-(3-0 or 3-0) GENV 484 Conservation Biology (3 sem. hrs.)
+(3-0) GENV 484 Conservation Biology (3 sem. hrs.)
 An exploration of various practical applications of biology in environmental management, monitoring, and remediation.
 Topics include many important areas of concern such as wildlife management, fisheries, forestry, agriculture, water and air pollution, and protection of endangered ecosystems.
 Various biological approaches to these are considered, such as population modelling, ecophysiology, microbiology techniques, biomonitoring, ecosystem health, and biodiversity inventories.
 The implications of environmental ethics and the role of Christian environmental stewardship are discussed.
-NB: Not offered every year.
-See department Cross-listed: BIOL 484.
+Cross-listed: BIOL 484.

 Prerequisite(s): BIOL 281(may be taken concurrently).
-(0-0; 3-3) Geology GEOL 109 Introduction to Physical Geology (3 sem. hrs.)
+(3-3) Geology GEOL 109 Introduction to Physical Geology (3 sem. hrs.)
 An introduction to the materials and processes of the physical earth: rocks and minerals, earth structure and composition, plate tectonics, volcanology, seismology, crustal deformation, weathering and erosion, slope movement, sedimentation, wind and water processes, glaciation, and geologic time.
 Earth materials and processes are studied in the laboratory and in the field.
 This course is an environmental studies core requirement.
 Cross-listed: GENV 109.
 Prerequisite(s): None.
-(3-3; 0-0) GEOL 220 Geology of the Vancouver Region (3 sem. hrs.)
+(3-3) GEOL 220 Geology of the Vancouver Region (3 sem. hrs.)
 An overview of the fundamental earth science processes responsible for the creation, transformation, and ongoing physical development of western North America.
 These processes are studied in the context of the building of the North American continent through tectonic forces and surface dynamics.
-Topics include: geologic time, tectonics, volcanology, seismology, stratigraphy, glaciation, erosion, paleontology, paleoclimatology, and environmental issues.
+Topics include geologic time, tectonics, volcanology, seismology, stratigraphy, glaciation, erosion, paleontology, paleoclimatology, and environmental issues.
 The objective of the course is to familiarize students with the physical environment around them so they may take a more active role in the stewardship of the earth.
 Field trips and field studies are included.
 Cross-listed: GENV 220.
 Prerequisite(s): None.
-(0-0; 3-0) GEOL 320 Geomorphology (3 sem. hrs.)
-The scientific examination of the physical processes which shape landform development, structure, and dynamics.
-Topics include: weathering, slope systems, fluvial and coastal environments, and glacial and periglacial systems.
-Special emphasis is placed on deciphering past events from current landscape structures.
-Field trips and field studies are required.
-NB: Offered every other year.
-Cross-listed: GENV 320.
-Prerequisite(s): 6 sem. hrs. of geography and environment including GENV 121, 131; 220; or GEOL 109; 220, or instructor's consent.
-(3-2 or 0-0) GEOL 321 Geography of Soils (3 sem. hrs.)
-A scientific investigation of the various aspects of soil as a natural resource.
-Topics include: physical, chemical, and biological characteristics of soils applied in the context of soil formation, soil classification and land use, agriculture, and environmental engineering.
-Soil mapping and spatial distribution of soils is also considered.
-Field trips and field studies are required.
-Cross-listed: GENV 321.
+(3-0) GEOL 224 Natural Disasters (3 sem. hrs.)
+Introduction to the geological causes and characteristics of natural hazards such as earthquakes, tsunamis, volcanoes, landslides, floods, weather-related events, and climate change.
+The focus will be on understanding how the natural hazards affect us in everyday life and how we can predict the hazard, prevent, or moderate the hazard to avoid a natural disaster.
+Cross-listed: GENV 224.